 On April 4, 2004 the church held a ground breaking for a new building.
 Once everything was ready, July 18, 2004, the congregation began meeting temporarily in a part of the Point Shopping Center and the building and fellowship hall were demolished.
 Matt Oualline, an architect and member of the congregation, served as the architect and general contractor for the construction.
 Much of the work was performed by contractors with a group of members and volunteers known as the Cotton Patch Crew working to complete much of the structure.
 Some members of the Cotton Patch Crew included Leighton Hooten, Dale Hooten, Larry Hooten, Wayne Garner, Jimmy Hooten, Lance Hooten, Scott Hooten, Todd Hooten, Matt Oualline and Jack Harman The congregation moved into the new building on May 22, 2005 and held a celebration service on June 5, 2005 and invited the entire community for Bible classes, Worship, a BBQ lunch under a large tent, a community singing service and afternoon devotional.

-Some of our previous ministers were Lester Ragan, Allen Green, Henry Smith, Donald Reidheimer, Wayne McDonald, Ray Hunter, Paul Baily, Jerry Ironwine and Jerry Jackson.
+Some of our previous ministers were Lester Ragan, Allen Green, Henry Smith, Donald Reidheimer, Wayne McDonald, Ray Hunter, Paul Baily, Jerry Ironwine, Jerry Jackson, and Arles Vandiver.

 Some of our previous members were: